uberentwickelt/CS1411/Assignments/Assignment3/ReadMe.md

 # Assignment 3

-**Script Language:** Powershell
+**Script Language:** PowerShell

 **VM:** CS1411

 **Problem:** Our Security monitoring systems have alerted us of a suspicious IP address that is attempting to access multiple systems on the network.
-This assignment we will be examing two log files with over 300K lines of data.
+This assignment we will be examining two log files with over 300K lines of data.
 We will use our techniques learned in class to find critical information for our investigation.
 And hopefully no sensitive data was stolen.